 - The Whole Dog Journal article on Alternatives to Canine Surgeries

 - A website dedicated to ACL/CCL non-surgical recovery

-If your dog teared his cruciate ligament, most likely the vet told you that it's either surgery or a life of disabling, often warranting euthanasia.
-Veterinarian Narda Robinson in an article on the Veterinary Practice News, debunks some myths on the subject.
+If your dog tore his cruciate ligament, most likely the vet told you that it's either surgery or a life of disabling, often warranting euthanasia.
+Veterinarian Narda Robinson debunks some myths on the subject.
 For starters, she claims that evidence suggests that TPLO surgery (Tibial Plateau Leveling Osteotomy) doesn't halt the progression of arthritis.
 Interestingly, she claims that several studies show quite the contrary; indeed, it appears that arthritis actually worsens after TPLO.